XilinJia/XilinJia.github.io/books/read_english.md

 Fischer - Candlesticks, Fibonacci, And Chart Pattern Trading Tools - A Synergistic Strategy To Enhance Profits And Reduce Risk

-Mallaby - More Money Than God - HEDGE FUNDS AND THE MAKING OF A NEW ELITE (2010)

 Bellafiore - One good trade

 Farley - The Master Swing Trader Toolkit - The Market Survival Guide (2010)